lc0a/lc0a/README.md

 ## 👋 Hi, there!

-I'm a student in a middle school.
+~~I'm a student in a middle school.~~

+I'm an otaku who dropped out of senior high school.

 ## Working environment